General Program FAQs

 The following steps may be taken for students who have finished a class.

 - Contact student’s guidance counselor and advise that student has finished course.

 - If requested by guidance, send the student to the guidance counselor to add another course or to inquire of further action if another course is not needed.

-- If another course is to be added assist student in requesting the course.
+- If another course is to be added, facilitators can assist student in requesting the course.

-- While course is pending encourage students to utilize lab time to study for other courses and/or complete homework from other classes.
+- While course is pending, facilitators will encourage students to utilize lab time to study for other courses and/or complete homework from other classes.

 - Students may start on their SAT or ACT Test Prep course.

 Does students with disabilities receive services from Atlanta Virtual Academy?